 To join the Wolfson Children's Auxiliary volunteer team, fill out the Auxiliary membership application and follow the instructions for submission.

 There are no current openings for new volunteers.
-Please check back in September.
+Please check back at a later time.

 - We’re looking for people who are willing to help with whatever is needed.